Bank of England to buy 65 billion pounds of UK bonds to stem rout | Business

 Bank of England to buy 65 billion pounds of UK bonds to stem rout

 "This would lead to an unwarranted tightening of financing conditions and a reduction of the flow of credit to the real economy."
-The BoE said it remained committed to an 80 billion-pound reduction over the next 12 months in its holdings of bonds bought under its quantitative easing programme after the global financial crisis of 2007-08 and during the COVID-19 pandemic.
-British 30-year bond yields hit their highest since 2002 on Wednesday, before the BoE announcement, and traders complained it was becoming increasingly hard to buy and sell bonds as no one wanted the risk of holding such a volatile asset.
+The central bank said it was still committed to an 80 billion-pound cut over the next 12 months in its holdings of bonds bought after the global financial crisis of 2007-08 and during the COVID-19 pandemic.
+British 30-year bond yields had hit their highest since 2002 earlier on Wednesday and traders said it was becoming increasingly hard to buy and sell bonds as no one wanted the risk of holding such a volatile asset.

 - Country: